mui/material-ui/docs/src/pages/guides/api/api.md

 ### CSS Classes

 All the components accept a [`classes`](/customization/overrides#overriding-with-classes) property to customize the styles.
-The classes design answers two constraints.
-We try to make the classes structure as simple as possible while keeping it complex enough for implementing the Material specification.
+The classes design answers two constraints: to make the classes structure as simple as possible, while sufficient to implement the Material Design specification.
-- The class applied on the root element is always called `root`.
+- The class applied to the root element is always called `root`.
-- The classes applied on non-root element are prefixed with the name of the element, e.g. `dashedXX`.
 - All the default styles are grouped in a single class.
+- The classes applied to non-root elements are prefixed with the name of the element, e.g. `paperWidthXs` in the Dialog component.
-- The boolean variants applied **aren't** prefixed e.g. `rounded`.
+- The variants applied by a boolean property **aren't** prefixed, e.g. the `rounded` class applied by the `rounded` property.
-- The enum variants applied **are** prefixed e.g. `colorXX`.
+- The variants applied by and enum property **are** prefixed, e.g. the `colorPrimary` class applied by the `color="primary"` property.
 - A variant has **one level of specificity**.
-For instance, the `color` and `variant` properties are considered a variant.
+The `color` and `variant` properties are considered a variant.
-The lower the style specificity is, the simpler you can override it.
+The lower the style specificity is, the simpler it is to override.
 - We increase the specificity for a variant modifier.
-We already **have to do** it for the pseudo-classes (`:hover`, `:focus`, etc.).
+We already **have to do it** for the pseudo-classes (`:hover`, `:focus`, etc.).
 It allows much more control at the cost of more boilerplate.
-Hopefully, it's more intuitive.
+Hopefully, it's also more intuitive.

 ```js
 const styles = {